astropy/astroquery/docs/exoplanets/exoplanets.rst

         <SkyCoord (ICRS): (ra, dec) in deg
             (330.794891, 18.884319)>

-or the exoplanets.org parameters like so
+or the Exoplanet Orbit Database parameters like so

 .. code-block:: python